piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/index.md

 		<td>
 {{ en.RDM }} uses SQLServer to save and manage all sessions.
 This is one of the available data source for a multi-user environment.

-For more information, please consult our [SQL Server (MSSQL)](/rdm/mac/data-sources/data-sources-types/advanced-data-sources/microsoft-sql-server/) topic.
+For more information, please consult [SQL Server (MSSQL)](/rdm/mac/data-sources/data-sources-types/advanced-data-sources/microsoft-sql-server/).
 		</td>
 		<td>
 Pros: